JetBrains/kotlin-web-site/docs/topics/compatibility-guide-16.md

 >
 > **Deprecation cycle**:
 >
-> - 1.5.20: introduce a warning for the problematic arguments
+> - 1.5.20: introduce a warning on the problematic arguments
 > - 1.6.0: raise this warning to an error,
 >  `-XXLanguage:-ProhibitSelfCallsInNestedObjects` can be used to temporarily revert to the pre-1.6 behavior